AllJavi/tartarus-dotfiles/README.md

 background-color = "#282828"
 ...
 ```

-In my personal [LigthDM](./LightDM-Mini-Greeter/lightdm.conf) configuration I have a display-setup-script, this is only necesary if you need to for your graphics drives or screen setup and you need to adapt the script to your own needs.
+In my personal [LightDM](./LightDM-Mini-Greeter/lightdm.conf) configuration, I have a display-setup-script that is only necessary if you need to configure your graphics drivers or screen setup.
+You will need to customize the script for your specific needs.

 ## Awesome 🪄
 ### Requirements